grafana-wizzy/wizzy/README.md

 	- moves a row from one position to another on the same dashboard
 $ wizzy move row SOURCE_ROW_NUMBER DESTINATION_DASHBOARD_SLUG.ROW_NUMBER
 	- moves a row from one dashboard to another dashboard
+$ wizzy remove row SOURCE_ROW_NUMBER
+	- removes a row from the current dashboard
 ```

 ### Panel Commands